 - Don't limit your product line by choosing a name that won't represent all you do.

 - Do create a name you can stand behind.

-- Don't use a strictly generic term, such as 'discount office supply' which cannot be protected as trademarks.
+- Don't use a strictly generic term, such as 'discount office supply', which cannot be trademarked.

 Testing Your Business Name